Frequently Asked Questions

 For initial consideration, unofficial copies of transcripts (grade records), GRE, TOEFL scores, and unofficial translations may be accepted.
 For final admission, official documents will be required.

-Applications are reviewed continuously.
+Applications are reviewed two times per year (after the deadlines expired).
 Promising candidates will be asked to complete application materials (if necessary), and will have phone interviews with faculty member (s) and young researcher(s) from AICES.
 Additional on-site interview may be requested.
 The decision on admission is typically taken within 3 months of receiving an application.

 The Master's program in Simulation Sciences is taught in English.
 Other Master's programs suitable for AICES are predominantly taught in German.
 Doctoral research work as well as theses language is English.